 Overview of the Adrenal Glands

 Cortex: The outer part secretes different hormones, including corticosteroids (cortisone-like hormones, such as cortisol) and mineralocorticoids (particularly aldosterone, which controls blood pressure and the levels of salt [sodium chloride] and potassium in the body).
-The adrenal glands also play a role in stimulating the production of androgens ( testosterone and similar hormones).
+The adrenal cortex also stimulates the production of small amounts of male sex steroid hormones ( testosterone and similar hormones).

 The adrenal glands are controlled in part by the brain.
 The hypothalamus, a small area of the brain involved in hormonal regulation, produces corticotropin-releasing hormone (CRH) and vasopressin (also known as antidiuretic hormone).
 Vasopressin and CRH trigger the pituitary gland to secrete corticotropin (also known as adrenocorticotropic hormone or ACTH), which stimulates the adrenal glands to produce corticosteroids.
 The renin-angiotensin-aldosterone system, regulated mostly by the kidneys, causes the adrenal glands to produce more or less aldosterone (see figure Regulating Blood Pressure).